 Tawaret was thought to be the wife of a few gods including Bes and Sobek.
 Because of her physical characteristics she was very often linked to the crocodile god Sobek.
 Taweret is seen at times with a crocodile on her back, which represents Sobek either as her son or as her consort.

 In the ancient Egyptian astronomical diagrams there is one figure which is always larger than all the rest, and most frequently found at the center of what appears to be a horizontal parade of figures.
 This is Taweret and she was linked to the northern sky.
 She was thought to keep the northern sky – a place of darkness and cold – free from evil.
 She was shown to represent the never-setting circumpolar stars of Ursa Minor and Draco.
-The seven stars lined down her back are the stars of the Little Dipper – and thus the Great Female is the center of Egyptian astronomy.
+The seven stars lined down her back are the stars of the Little Dipper – and this indicates that the Great Female is the center of Ancient Egyptian astronomy.